mozilla/remote-settings/docs/client-specifications.rst

 Clients SHOULD leverage Gzip transport using the ``Accept-Encoding: gzip`` request header.

 The following two endpoints MUST be used to retrieve data.
-Clients SHOULD not use other endpoints.
+Clients SHOULD NOT use other endpoints.

 **Fetch collection**: